akoreman/Triton-Toy-Ground-State-CIRQ/README.md

-# Triton-Toy-Ground-State-CIRQ
+# Ground state estimation for Triton Toy model using VQE and QPE.

-Project to find estimates for the ground state of the Triton Toy Model as defined by Roggero et al. 2019 (arXiv:1911.06368):)
+Project to find estimates for the ground state of the Triton Toy Model as defined by Roggero et al. 2019 (arXiv:1911.06368) using Variational Quantum Eigensolver and Quantum Phase Estimation methods.
+Quantum Circuit simulation performed using the CIRQ package.